ilia-kats/spatialmuon/h5smu_specification.md

 ## `mod/modality/FOV/feature_masks` subgroup
 Each member of this group has the following attributes:

-- `encoding` one of `mask-polygon`, `mask-raster`
+- `encoding` one of `mask-polygon`, `mask-mesh`, `mask-raster`
 - `encoding-version`: version of the format

 ### polygon masks
-This is the only supported format for single-molecule and Visium data.
+Supported for 2D and 3D single-molecule and Visium data.
 Each mask is a group, allowing one to store sets of masks under the same name (e.g. all cells from a particular processing steps).
 Each mask is an n_vertices x n_dim array, open (i.e. the last vertex is distinct from the first vertex and the polygon will be connected automatically).

+Polygons are inherently 2-dimensional, even if embedded into a 3D space.
+Therefore, if the data set is 3D, subsetting by a polygon mask is defined by default as first projecting all coordinates onto their first 2 principal components, and then applying the mask.
+This behavour can be disabled by the user, in which case the 3 axis will simply be discarded when applying the mask.

+### mesh masks
+Dupported for 3D single-molecule (and potentially array) data.
+Each mask is a group, allowing one store sets of masks under the same name.
+Each mask is again a group with datasets:

+- `vertices`: n x 3 array with coordinates of each vertex
+- `faces`: m x 3 or m x 4 (for quad faces) array.
+Each entry is the index of the corresponding vertex in the vertices array

 ### raster masks
 Only supported for IMC data at the moment.
 Stored as 2D or 3D images (depending on how many dimensions the data has) with integer values. `0` encodes background (no selection), different values represent different objects.